How to play support LoL - the ultimate guide to carry your carries

 Tip: always push mid before going for a neutral objective.
 This forces your enemies to catch the wave and push back, giving you time and objective control.

 Tip: Scuttle Crab is not only for junglers.
 If you have hard CC in your kit, go for it.
 It gives money, mana and advantage around the objective.

 Here is where protective supports shine, provided that you have a hyper-carry on your team.
-You simply wait, maintain objective control, guard your ADC, care about vision and capitalize on enemies mistake.
+You simply wait, maintain objective control, guard your ADC, care about vision and capitalize on enemies mistakes.
 This is the stage of the game where one teamfight is game-changing, so make sure you are fighting for something.
 Patience is your friend here.

-Nowadays games rarely last 35+ minutes, so if you play correctly you will not find yourself in late game.
+Nowadays games rarely last 35+ minutes, so if you play correctly you will not find yourself in the late game.

 How do I get out of ‘Elo Hell’ playing support?

 One of the reasons I chose the support role.
 I was getting mad at no vision.
-There is a special place in Hell for supports not buying support item.
+There is a special place in Hell for supports not buying support items.
 I tried jungle and top lane, but eventually, when I saw only Fog of War on the minimap and our support was joyfully running around and doing barely anything, I decided to take this burden.